 The United States Citizenship and Immigration Services (USCIS) implemented a FOIA centralized processing program in 1997 called the FOIA and Privacy Act Information Processing System (FIPS).
 FIPS was created as an imaging, workflow, and case tracking system that provides online processing, redaction and release (on paper or CD) of documents for efficient movement of cases to ensure compliances with all mandates and rapid release of documents requested.
-FIPS was deployed for 260 users at
+FIPS was deployed for 260 users at 48 locations across the country and supports all the required processing in two shifts (20 hours per day) for more than 130,000 requests per year.9

-&lt;sup>8 Pursuant to Executive Order 13392, USCIS submitted its FOIA Operations Review Report through the Director of Departmental Disclosure & FOIA for the Chief Freedom of Information Act Officer on March 17, 2006.
+8 Pursuant to Executive Order 13392, USCIS submitted its FOIA Operations Review Report through the Director of Departmental Disclosure & FOIA for the Chief Freedom of Information Act Officer on March 17, 2006.